 Arguni fishers harvest swamp eel as bait for their crab traps. (© CI/Matt Fox)

 Deep in Kaimana’s Arguni Bay estuary, CI and local partner Fishing & Living support a different kind of fishery.
 The Arguni mud crab fishery is made up almost entirely of women.
 CI helped to create a female-led community patrol team that keeps damaging gillnet fishers out of no-take zones and stops the illegal cutting of mangroves.
 “We spend a lot of time cutting out the illegal nets,” Mama Nofa recalled as she waited for her traps to fill with crab.
 Nofa and her friends recently formed Papua’s first women’s fisher association.
 The project team is now helping the association to navigate complex seafood market supply chains across Indonesia, in order to get a better price.
 She told me that since they began, they feel optimistic about their future.

 Kaimana’s coastal waters remain in good shape, but as fishing efforts and global seafood demand intensifies, their healthy future is by no means guaranteed.
-Successful management is most likely when local fishers are empowered to determine their own destiny, and when the traditions and lessons of yesterday are not lost, but rather combined with the best scientific thinking of today.
+Successful management is most likely when local fishers can determine their own destiny, and when the traditions and lessons of yesterday are not lost, but rather combined with the best scientific thinking of today.